supertassu/taaviwtf/content/uses.md

 * nginx as a generic web server, HAProxy on production when I only need to proxy things.
 * I currently dislike building most things with those JavaScript SPA frameworks.
 JavaScript is fine for adding interactivity (I mostly use [Alpine](https://github.com/alpinejs/alpine) for that) but I prefer rendering things server-side.
 As crazy as it sounds, I somewhat like modern PHP.
-I usually use [Laravel](https://laravel.com).
 * I wrote my own little utility, [nima](https://github.com/supertassu/nima), for adding sites to nginx config.
 It's somewhat inspired by [Valet](https://laravel.com/docs/8.x/valet) but it doesn't do anything else than handle Nginx config.
 My DNS server wildcards `*.test` and `*.*.test` to localhost.